Board of Directors Biographies

 Ms. Barrera earned her bachelor’s degree from Texas A&M University – Corpus Christi, and a Master of Business Administration from the University of the Incarnate Word.
 She has served on many national, state and local boards, including the Federal Reserve Board’s National Consumer Advisory Council.
 President Obama appointed her to the President’s Advisory Council on Financial Capability, and she was named to the Board of Directors of the Federal Reserve Bank of Dallas – San Antonio Branch.
 Among her honors, she was named the Small Business Administration Financial Services Advocate of the Year and the Minority Enterprise Development Consortium’s Corporate Advocate of the Year.
 In 2015, she was inducted to the San Antonio Business Hall of Fame, and the San Antonio Business Journal has named her a Legacy Leader and one of “Twenty Defining Players: People Who Have Shaped the City.

-Linda Elliott joined our Board in August of 2011.
+Linda Elliott joined the Board in August of 2011.
 In 1999, she opened her own business, Elliott Connection, LLC, where she specializes in making strategic and profitable connections for her clients.
 She is also founder of Healthcare Think Tank, a member organization focused on the healthcare industry, with chapters in San Antonio, Austin, Houston, and Dallas.

 Linda has always been extremely active in the community, serving on numerous boards including the North Chamber (12 years), American Diabetes Association (both local and state), Arts San Antonio, and National Association of Women Business Owners (NAWBO), to name a few.
 She is still extremely active in NAWBO, having held many leadership positions over the years -- including President.

 Mr. Feldman is the past Chair of the San Antonio Tourism Council, the Oakland Convention & Visitor’s Bureau, and the San Antonio Food Bank, from which he currently serves as a Board member.
 He has previously served on the Board of Directors of Preferred Hotels and Resorts Worldwide, the California Hotel and Motel Association and the San Antonio Convention & Visitor’s Bureau Commission.
 Mr. Feldman is the founder of the San Antonio New World Wine & Food Festival, a non-profit organization.
-He currently serves as a member of the Special Events Committee.

 Albert W. Hartman, III

-Albert W. Hartman III joined our Board in November of 2014.
+Albert W. Hartman III joined the Board in November of 2014.
 Mr. Hartman received his Juris Doctorate from St. Mary’s University in San Antonio and his Bachelor of Arts degree from Tulane University in New Orleans.
-After serving as Director of Alumni Relations and Development at St. Mary’s University School of Law since 2001, he was named Assistant Dean in 2004, from which he retired in December of 2014.
+After serving as Director of Alumni Relations and Development at St. Mary’s University School of Law since 2001, he was named Assistant Dean in 2004, from which he retired in December 2014.
 Previously he had been in the commercial title business in San Antonio for 25 years.

 Mr. Hartman is a former member of the Association of Fundraising Professionals, the Council for Advancement and Support of Education, and Friends of Scouting for the Alamo Area Council of Boy Scouts.
 He also served on the Board of Directors of the Bexar County Arts and Cultural Fund and the San Antonio Kids Exchange.
 Mr. Hartman is currently a member of the Lifetime Recovery Board, the State Bar of Texas, the San Antonio Bar Association, and a life member of the San Antonio Livestock Exposition.
-He serves as a member of the Special Events and Appropriations Committee.

 Jimmy Hasslocher was nominated to the Bexar County Hospital District Board of Managers in 2015 by Precinct 1 Commissioner Sergio “Chico” Rodriguez.